mavlink/MAVSDK-Java/README.md

 The fastest way to start is to follow the instructions in the README of the [java-client](./examples/java-client) example.
 For Android, the [android-client](./example/android-client) is the next step.

-Please note MAVSDK-Java currently is not compatible for running on the Android Studio Emulator.
-It is only compatible with Arm images.
+Please note MavsdkServer Java currently is not compatible for running on x86 and x86_64 Android images. if you would like to develop using the MavsdkServer, you will need to deploy and develop using a Arm based product or emulator.

 MAVSDK-Java is distributed through MavenCentral, meaning that it can be imported using gradle with: